leanprover-community/blog/posts/simp-made-simple.md

   -/
   | continue (e? : Option Result := none)
 ```

+At any given point, we can do three things:
+1. Simplify an expression `e` to a new expression `e'` and stop there (i.e.  don't visit any subexpressions in the case of a preprocedure)
+2. Simplify an expression `e` to a new expression `e'` and continuing the process *at* `e'` (i.e. `e'` may be simplified further), before moving to subexpressions if this is a preprocedure.
+3. Simplify an expression `e` to a new expression `e'` and continue the process *on subexpressions* of `e'` (if this is a preprocedure).

+Note that the 2 and 3 are the same for `post` procedures.

 Whenever a simproc is called on a given expression, it outputs a `Step`, which determines what will happen next during the `simp` call.
 One important point worth remembering is that since every simproc call is running a metaprogram to produce the output `Step`, the constructor that ends up used may vary according to the input.
 For example, a given simproc may in some cases use `visit` and in others use `continue`.